LaughingParrot/CLIP-ViT-B-32-Based-Multimodal-Fake-News-Detection-Using-LPCL-Loss-Method-on-Fakeddit-Dataset/README.md

 Images are downloaded separately using the provided URLs and stored as `{id}.jpg` files.
 The dataset class filters to only rows where the corresponding image is available on disk.

 > **Why Fakeddit?** Unlike LIAR (text-only), PHEME (Twitter API-dependent), or FakeNewsNet (API-restricted), Fakeddit is large-scale, publicly accessible, multimodal, and supports binary classification out of the box.
+Recent ones are not as big as fakeddit dataset

 ---